-- The term "hot-swap drive" refers to all the supported types of hot-swap hard disk drives, hot-swap solidstate drives, and hot-swap NVMe drives. - Use any documentation that comes with the drive and follow those instructions in addition to the instructions in this topic.
+The term "hot-swap drive" refers to all the supported types of hot-swap hard disk drives (HDDs) and hot-swap solid-state drives (SSDs).

+- Use any documentation that comes with the drive and follow those instructions in addition to the instructions in this topic.
 Ensure that you have all the cables and other equipment that are specified in the documentation that comes with the drive. - The electromagnetic interference (EMI) integrity and cooling of the server are protected by having all drive bays covered or occupied.
 The vacant bays are either covered by an EMI-protective panel or occupied by drive fillers.
 When installing a drive, save the removed drive filler in case that you later remove the drive and need the drive filler to cover the place. - To avoid damage to the drive connectors, ensure that the top cover is in place and fully closed whenever you install or remove a drive.